BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 - we want libraries to produce working boards with reasonably high confidence
 - we want to avoid choice overload for users

+There will be many useful parts that are not a good fit for inclusion on this repository, but we encourage an ecosystem of community libraries.
+Consider creating a separate repository and publishing it on pip with a dependency on this project.
+We may maintain a list of high quality third-party parts libraries.

-As such, good candidates for inclusion in this repository are:
+Good candidates for inclusion in this repository are:
 - parts with good support among the maker and open-source community, such as support in ESPHome or high quality Arduino or Rust libraries
 - parts with breakout boards available, such as by Sparkfun or Adafruit
 - parts available from many distributors, including JLC assembly (particularly basic parts), Mouser, and Digi-Key